rpede/MobileProgramming24/_working_with_data/jokes.md

 You can tell which type you get from the `type` field in the response.

 For the next step you need to merge a response of both types.
-So you get something like:
+So, you get something like:

 ```json
 {